nickyiliwang0000/h/jquery/to-do-app.md

 There is so much more that you can do to enhance the app!
 Here are some suggestions:

 - allow the removal of items completely from the list
-- drag/drop items to sort (have a look at [jQuery UI](https://jqueryui.com/))
-- when the page loads focus on the input field (i.e. cursor should load inside the input, ready to type)
 - validate the input field with an error message if the input is empty upon submit
 - automatically move completed items to the bottom
+- when the page loads, focus on the input field (i.e. cursor should load inside the input)
+- drag/drop items to sort (have a look at [jQuery UI](https://jqueryui.com/))

 Have a look at <a href="https://hychalknotes.s3.amazonaws.com/to-do-app-extras.html" class="exercise">**to-do-app-extras.html**</a> to see the solution to the above extras.
 Can you think of something not on the list?
 Try to personalize your app.